Meet the Mules N More Team

 Co-Founder/Executive Director

 Sam graduated in 2016 with a BS in Equine Veterinary Technology.
-She started working as an equine vet tech, and eventually made a transfer to small animal medicine a while later, working as a vet tech for the Connecticut Humane Society for about 2 years.
-Beyond the stables and kennels, Sam radiates a genuine compassion for all creatures, embodying a commitment to welfare that extends far beyond the barn doors.
+She worked as an licensed equine vet tech, and made a transfer to small animal medicine a while later working as a vet tech for the Connecticut Humane Society and various vet clinics.
 Sam continued on to attend UCONN’s CEIN accelerated BSN program and ultimately graduated with her nursing degree in 2020.
+She relocated to the Nashville area in 2021, and has been working as an RN in the hospital since.
+She stays very busy during her time off by running the rescue, and taking care of her 2 rescue dogs and cat, Sawyer, Bowie, and Aphrodite.

 Danielle